cljs/api/docfiles/syntax/whitespace.md

 ## Summary

-Any number of whitespace characters can be used between forms.
-Whitespace is optional around delimiters.
+Any number of whitespace characters can be used between forms, but is optional around delimiters.
 Commas are considered whitespace.
 The following are equivalent:

 `#js [ 1 2 3 ]`